 We sell Comfrey a few different ways root cuttings, crowns, and plants.
 We ship roots and crowns at this time.
-Comfrey is a large perennial herb, a member of the borage family, native to Europe, were it grows prolifically wild in damp places such as river banks.
+Comfrey is a large perennial herb, a member of the borage family, native to Europe, where it grows prolifically wild in damp places such as riverbanks.
 It has MANY uses for medicine, livestock food, or even an organic fertilizer in the garden.

 Small root cuttings are 2.00 each- These are about 3 to 4 inches long and thinner than a pencil, these take the longest to sprout but are the best buy.
 These are best planted in spring and summer

 Large root cuttings are 5.00 each- These are 2 to 4 inches long and thicker than a pencil to about as thick as your finger some may even be thicker.
 These will start faster than the small cuttings.
 These can be planted in spring summer and early fall

 Crowns are 10.00 each – These a basically a bare rooted trimmed plant with green sprouts out of the top.
 The green sprouts may die when planted but will grow back.
 These are your best bet if you are looking for comfrey ASAP.
 You can plant these spring summer and fall.